Cauda Equina Syndrome Claims

 Our team is headed by a dual-qualified doctor and solicitor, so we benefit from in-house medical knowledge.
 Our team of specialist clinical negligence solicitors would be happy to help.
 We can quickly and efficiently assess any areas of potential negligence for a wide range of claims.

-We have also developed brilliant working relationships with experts in many different fields (including Neurosurgery, Urology and Care and Occupational Therapy) who we know to be approachable and reliable in assisting us with cauda equina compensation claims which allows us to ensure we get great expert advice for our clients.
+We have also developed brilliant working relationships with experts in many different fields, including Neurosurgery, Urology and Care and Occupational Therapy, who we know to be approachable and reliable in assisting us with cauda equina compensation claims, which in turn allows us to ensure we get great expert advice for our clients.